YaroslavLitvinov/gizer/README.md

   psql_copy.py exports colections of csv files into Postgres.
 * Oplog load.<br>
   Sharded cluster supported.
 Every mongodb replica should be specified in config file as separate section.
-As solution is kind of batch it's must be invoked every time in order to process freshly added mongodb's changes.
-Simple scheduler like crontab works for this and helps to deliver fresh pattches to PostgreSQL.
-So frequently as you need, for example every minute of five.<br>
+In this mode oplog reader data is reading from syncronization point and transforming oplog data to appropriate sqls.
+Additionally, just before commiting changes into Postgres it makes reverse load of postgres data and comparing it to actual mongodb record's data.
+It creates additional overhead, but ensures us from having non consistent data in Postgres database.
+In case if inconsistency detected, bad data will be fixed by reloading specific record or in worst case it can lead to complete reload of whole database.
+So, in short this is a startegy that keeps data consistent.
+As solution is kind of batch `mongo_to_psql` must be invoked every time in order to process freshly added mongodb's changes.
+Simple crontab scheduler can be used for this.
+So every app invoke will deliver fresh pattches to PostgreSQL.
+For example, you can run this 'synchronization' tool every minute or five.<br>
   Tool mongo_to_psql.py serves for this stage.<br>

 ## Environment<br>